 It seems that people have made use of the San Andreas Fault long before automobile or even wagon roads were developed along its seam.
 Shown is a 1901 U.S.G.S. map where I have traced the route leading from near Blue Cut in the Cajon Pass, just about straight northwest to Valyermo.
 The dotted line portion shown at the Big Pines saddle may have been either a mule trail or a road possibly impassible or without increased effort by wagon or auto.
 Indians likely used the features of the fault as a footpath to do as we all do; go from here to there.

-They were twins, airborne, spiraling to earth together.
-Brothers as brothers can be they remained brothers until they splashed on the divide together and one rolled to the desert and one, the larger of the two, rolled toward the sea.
-That large raindrop would do fine, however, the small one would have to find its own ocean.
-Until then the little raindrop did what most other raindrops do and that is to go down.
+They were brothers, airborne, spiraling to earth together.
+Brothers as brothers can be, they remained brothers until they fell on the divide together; one splashed toward the ocean, and the larger of the two trickled toward the desert.
+That large raindrop would do fine; however, the small one would have to find its own invent an ocean.
+Until then, the little raindrop did what most other raindrops do, and that is to fall.

 At this point, many raindrops would soak into the earth joining the stormwater underground.
 These rainshadow renegades would travel to the aquifers deep into the earth below to ancient, private, and murky waters.

 From sticks and dead leaves and rocks and out of crevices other little raindrops dripped to trickle together in intricate alpine streams hastily making way through a myriad of delicate and fragile waterfalls, into pools, then resting a few moments before being pushed out by the increasing deluge behind them.

 From these streams to creeks the raindrops gathered rushing rather blindly through boulders and fallen trees in the narrow canyon joined by other smaller canyons and joining itself to larger creeks coming from larger canyons until swirling and twisting, colored with mud and dirty foam, all of a sudden coming together to become a river.